Absorption refrigerator: History

 In the early years of the 20th century, the vapor absorption cycle using water-ammonia systems was popular and widely used, but after the development of the vapor compression cycle it lost much of its importance because of its low coefficient of performance (about one fifth of that of the vapor compression cycle).
-Absorption refrigerators are a popular alternative to regular compressor refrigerators where electricity is unreliable, costly, or unavailable, or where noise from the compressor is problematic; or where surplus heat is available.
+Absorption refrigerators are an alternative to compressor refrigerators where electricity is unreliable, costly, or unavailable; also the silent action of the absorption refrigerator is an advantage where noise from the compressor is problematic; or where surplus heat is available.

 In 1748 in Glasgow, William Cullen invented the basis for modern refrigeration, although he is not credited with a usable application.
 More on history of refrigeration can be found in the paragraph Refrigeration Research on page Refrigeration.

 Absorption refrigeration uses the same principle as adsorption refrigeration, which was invented by Michael Faraday in 1821.
 Instead of using a solid adsorber, an absorber in an absorption system absorbs the refrigerant vapour into a liquid.

 Absorption cooling was invented by the French scientist Ferdinand Carré in 1858.
 The original design used water and sulphuric acid.
 The principle was enhanced with a three-fluid configuration in 1922 by Baltzar von Platen and Carl Munters, two students at the Royal Institute of Technology in Stockholm.
 This "Platen-Munters" design can operate without a pump.

-Commercial production began in 1923 by the newly-formed company AB Arctic, which was bought by Electrolux in 1925.
-In the 1960s, absorption refrigeration saw a renaissance due to the substantial demand for refrigerators for caravans.
+Commercial production began in 1923 by the newly-formed company AB Arctic, which was bought by Electrolux in 1925, with Electrolux manufacturing domestic refrigerators based on the absorption principle well into the 1990s, citing their silent action as a key selling point compared to the compression refrigerators which dominated the market, although this advantage was eroded by their much poorer efficiency.

+Also in the 1960s, absorption refrigeration saw a renaissance due to the substantial demand for refrigerators for caravans.
 AB Electrolux later established a subsidiary in the United States, named Dometic Sales Corporation.
 The company marketed refrigerators for recreational vehicles (RVs) under the Dometic brand.
 In 2001, Electrolux sold most of its leisure products line to the venture-capital company EQT which created Dometic as a stand-alone company.
 Dometic still sold absorption fridges as of July 2025.

 In 1926, Albert Einstein and his former student Leó Szilárd proposed an alternative design known as the Einstein refrigerator.

 At the 2007 TED Conference, Adam Grosser presented his research of an "intermittent absorption" vaccine refrigeration unit for use in third world countries.
 The refrigerator is a small unit placed over a campfire, that can later be used to cool 15 L of water to just above freezing for 24 hours in a 30 °C environment.
 The concept was similar to an early refrigeration device known as an Icyball.